 There are two kinds of signature authority: Program Authority and Purchasing Authority:

-Program Authority: Only PIs may receive program authority for their sponsored program.
+Only PIs may receive program authority for their sponsored program.
 This authorization enables the PI to approve requests for personnel actions, re-budgeting, and changes in project scope.
 Program authority is also required for submission of any official reports or requests to the program sponsor if the report or request needs to be certified by the university program official.

-Purchasing Authority: Only PIs may receive purchasing authority for their sponsored program.
+Only PIs may receive purchasing authority for their sponsored program.
 This authorization enables an individual to initiate and authorize expenditures against sponsored program funds.